-Pink eye usually goes away on its own in 7 to 10 days.
-Symptoms should begin to lessen after three days.
-Viral pink eye typically clears up without treatment in 7 to 14 days.
+Pink eye usually clears away without treatment in seven to 10 days.
+Symptoms ordinarily begin to lessen after three to five days.

-Bacterial pink eye requires 10 days minimum to go away, even with antibiotics.
-However, antibiotic treatment of bacterial pink eye will begin to alleviate discomfort and other symptoms within 24 hours.
+Bacterial pink eye takes up to 10 days to break, even with antibiotics.
+However, antibiotic treatment of bacterial pink eye will alleviate discomfort and other symptoms within 24 hours.

-If you have bacterial pink eye, you are generally not considered contagious after you have been on antibiotics for 24 hours.
+If you have bacterial pink eye, you are technically not contagious after being on antibiotics for 24 hours.

-Reduce Spread of the Disease & Your Risk of Reinfection
+Slow the Spread of Pink Eye & Your Risk of Reinfection